PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Professional writing 1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u_fq8CyaPMc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>
 <!-- blank line -->

 *Video 1.
-"What is APA and why should you learn to use it?" by MadeEZ4U.*
+'What is APA and why should you learn to use it?' by MadeEZ4U.*

 ***